shamimulalam/userization/README.md

     and
     Run "composer dump-autoload"
 #### Config
  Package has a config file in config folder.
-The name of this file is  authorization.php First have to add master_template and content_area with master template location and content area name.
+The name of this file is  userization.php First have to add master_template and content_area with master template location and content area name.
   Then add per_page field for pagination.